twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 Notice the following:

 - No single rating can achieve a tag weight $a_{un} > 1$.
-- Ratings, where the rater factor and note factor are equal, will achieve the maximum weight of 1.0, ratings at a 40th percentile distance will achieve a weight of 0.5, and reviews at 2x the 40th percentile distance will have a weight of ~0.03.
+- Ratings where the rater factor and note factor are equal will achieve the maximum weight of 1.0, ratings at a 40th percentile distance will achieve a weight of 0.5, and reviews at 2x the 40th percentile distance will have a weight of ~0.03.
 All ratings will have positive weight.
 - Assigning higher weights to tags in ratings where the rater and note are closer in the embedding space effectively lends greater weight to critical ratings from raters who tend to share the same perspective as the note.

 Given the quantities defined above, we modify scoring as follows: